JakeWharton/ActionBarSherlock/plugins/README.md

 Modules provided in this folder are plugins which add functionality to the ActionBarSherlock library.

-The requirements for implementing each pluging are detailed in the `README.md` file in each plugin folder.
+The requirements for implementing each plugin are detailed in the `README.md` file in each plugin folder.